 The Older Than Feudalismtrope namer, of course.
 As you know, he was a courtier at the court of the tyrant Dionysius II of Syracuse (Sicily, Italy).
 When he praised the tyrant for being so fortunate, Dionysius decided to give him a lesson and offered him his throne.
 Damocles accepted, but the tyrant hung a big sword above the throne, held only by a single hair (of a horse's tail).
 Soon, Damocles didn't think anymore that Dionysius was so fortunate...

 Of course, the moral has been somewhat skewed over time.
 Nowadays the moral is that people can't live a happy life if they're in fear.
-Originally, the idea was a harsh lesson in "being the king isn't as great as it sounds", and the titular sword shows that his reign could fall at a moment's notice, especially in the time it took place.
+Originally, the idea was a harsh lesson in The Chains of Commanding, and the titular sword shows that his reign could fall at a moment's notice, especially in the time it took place.

 Dungeons & Dragons.
 The Forgotten Realms spell Blade of Doom causes a sword-like blade of force to come into existence over the target creature.
 When the target performs a specific act the blade drops onto the target, damaging it.